Why Diets Don't Work and What To Do Instead!

 Take note of any foods you may be lacking in your diet.
 Maybe you aren't eating enough protein or leafy veggies.
 A food journal can help you bring more awareness to your diet.

 If any of this feels overwhelming, don't fret!
-I've created the Connect the Dots Challenge.
-It's is a 4-week guided exercise where I teach you, step-by-step and lead you through the process of diagnostic journaling.
+I've created the Food + Body Connection.
+It's is a34-week guided exercise where I teach you, step-by-step and lead you through the process of diagnostic journaling.
 And the best part is that, it's free!

 Hi, I'm Naomi!